25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

   }
   ```

-- `unchecked` can be used to ignore any statement in a `checked` block.
+- `unchecked` can be used to ignore any statement in a `checked` block

 - The compiler can put all the operations of that project under `checked` without explicitly using the keyword in the source code by adding through Visual Studio or to the below settings under `<PropertyGroup>` inside `.csproj` file: